Post Summary: Everything To Know About Avalanche Lake Hike In Glacier National Park, Montana

 The lake sits below the 8694-foot Bearhat Mountain (fun fact: Hidden Lake is right on the other side!) and during the springtime, you can witness several small waterfalls dumping their glacial runoff into the lake below.
 It’s quite a beautiful sight!

 Here, there is actually a large section of beach where you can dip your toes in the water, or even snag a bit of the shoreline for yourself for a quick nap.

 Trail Tip: There are small makeshift benches scattered along the shore.
 These are perfect for a rest.
 However, it’s also known for another thing – chipmunks!

-The local chipmunks have learned that people = snacks.
-Make sure to tuck your food and garbage away when not in use, as to deter these guys from stealing your things.
+The local chipmunks have learned that people = free meal.
+Make sure to tuck your hiking snacks and garbage away when not in use, as to deter these guys from stealing your things.

 FAQ About Avalanche Lake